Hausdorff gaps and towers in P(\omega)/Fin: Towards a structure theory: Tukey order on towers

 This should be contrasted with the following.

-\begin{thm} There are $2^{\mathfrak c}$ many incomparable Tukey classes represented by tower ideals under $\mathsf{CH}$. \end{thm} \begin{proof} According to \cite[Corollary 23]{Natasha} there are $2^{\mathfrak c}$ many incomparable Tukey types of P-points.
+\begin{thm} Assuming $2^{\omega_1} > \omega_2$ and $\mathsf{CH}$.
+There are $2^{\mathfrak c}$ many incomparable Tukey classes represented by tower ideals. \end{thm} \begin{proof} According to \cite[Corollary 23]{Natasha}, if $2^{\omega_1} > \omega_2$, then there are $2^{\mathfrak c}$ many incomparable Tukey types of P-points.
 Each P-point is generated by a tower filter (which is its cofinal subset).
 Now use Proposition \ref{basic-Tukey}. \end{proof}